Images of Meerkats in the Wild

-Here you will find images of Meerkats taken in the Kalahari Desert, Botswana.
+Here you will find images and video footage of Meerkats taken in the Kalahari Desert, Botswana.

 Meerkats (also known as Suricates) are small diurnal mammals weighing around 730 grams and growing to a length of 25-35 cm.
 They have an average life span of 12 to 14 years.
 They are members of the mongoose family and are found in the desert regions of Southern Africa.